 For health purposes and to lose weight without depleting your energy levels, make “good” carb-rich foods a part of your diet daily.
 Limit your intake of “bad” carbs, which contain calories, but little in the way of nutrition.

 The glycemic index is a method for ranking the impact of carbohydrate-containing foods on blood glucose.
-Developed over two decades ago, it revolutionized what we know about how carbs are stored, broken down and utilized.
+When developed over two decades ago, it revolutionized our knowledge of how carbs are stored, broken down, and utilized.

 Foods analyzed are assigned a number between 1 and 100 in relation to pure glucose, which is ranked at 100.
 The number allocated indicates the speed at which a particular food increases glucose levels in the bloodstream.